Potassium During Pregnancy: Is It Good Or Bad For You

 What is Potassium?

-Potassium is a vital mineral, which enhances your muscle/nerve communication, body’s electrolyte balance, and optimal fetal growth.
-But, it is important to keep a close watch on your potassium levels in pregnancy, as high levels (hyperkalemia) can lead to many complications.
+Potassium is a vital mineral that enhances your muscle/nerve communication, body’s electrolyte balance, and optimal fetal growth.
+Adequate potassium levels can also mitigate the risk of developmental issues in the baby.
+However, it is important to keep a close watch on your potassium levels in pregnancy, as high levels (hyperkalemia) can lead to many complications.

 Importance Of Potassium During Pregnancy